timurguseynov/smagit/README.md

 ## Installation

-You will need Emacs from http://emacsformacosx.com/ and checkout of this repository.
+You need recent Emacs (v25+) installed on your system.
+E.g., for MacOS you can find it at http://emacsformacosx.com/

+Then clone this repository and put/link smagit script somewhere in your PATH.

     git clone https://github.com/maio/smagit.git
     cd smagit